Step 2 of Public Engagement was a Success

 - Online and In-person Open Houses held.

-- Results will be presented at the November 23, 2023 CSWM Board Meeting.
+- Results were presented at the November 23, 2023 CSWM Board Meeting.

 Our community outreach team has been visiting communities across the Comox and Strathcona regional districts, talking with residents and hearing their thoughts about how we should manage solid waste in the future, and we aren't done yet!
 Over 1,000 people have already engaged with us on our Solid Waste Management Plan!